CPJKU/BallroomAnnotations/README.md

 Contact
 ------------
-For any errors that you find, please contact Florian Krebs <florian.krebs@jku.at>.
+For any questions or error reports, please contact Florian Krebs <florian.krebs@jku.at>.

 Acknowledgements
 ------------